Ludovic Kennedy

 Sir Ludovic Henry Coverley Kennedy, (3 November 1919 – 18 October 2009) was a Scottish journalist, broadcaster, humanist and author.
 As well as his wartime service in the Royal Navy, he is known for presenting many current affairs programmes and for reexamining cases such as the Lindbergh kidnapping and the murder convictions of Timothy Evans and Derek Bentley.
 He also campaigned for the abolition of the death penalty in the United Kingdom.

 Early life

 Kennedy was born in 1919 in Edinburgh, the son of a career Royal Navy officer, Edward Kennedy, and his wife, Rosalind Grant, daughter of Sir Ludovic Grant, 11th Baronet.
-His mother Rosalind was a cousin of the Conservative politician Robert Boothby, later Lord Boothby.
+Rosalind was a cousin of the Conservative politician Robert Boothby, later Lord Boothby.
 He had two younger sisters, Morar and Katherine.
 Morar married the playwright Royce Ryton in 1954.
 Katherine married Major Ion Calvocoressi in 1947.
 Kennedy was schooled at Eton College (where he played in a jazz band with Humphrey Lyttelton) and studied for a year at Christ Church, Oxford, until the outbreak of war.
 While at Oxford he was a member of the Bullingdon Club.